I wanted to do this blog post for a couple of reasons:

 Learn The Marketing Basics – It’s Not Hard

 If you look at it all long-term and successful businesses, they all know how to market.
 That’s something that you can learn too.
 I’ll drop this here right now.
-If you want to learn my marketing method that works, join my Getting Started Training.
+If you want to learn my marketing method that works, join my VA Success System.
 (I’ve been in business for over 11 years; I’m still using the same approach to this day).

 Watch the videos on how to market, and you’ll learn what you need to create multiple strategies to find and get the right clients.
 You shouldn’t just have one way to get clients; instead, you should have various methods.
-You can learn multiple strategies on how to get clients in my Getting Started Training, and it’s not going to cost you $1,000.
+You can learn multiple strategies on how to get clients in my VA Success System, and it’s not going to cost you $1,000.
 You can try it out for five days for only USD 5 and see if it’s for you.
 To see what I teach and how.
 Give it a try and see the difference for yourself.

 As I mentioned earlier, it is an excellent strategy to join groups where your target market hangs out – not where VAs hang out (unless they’re your market).
 For example, say your target market is Business Coaches.
 You definitely should be joining Facebook and LinkedIn groups targeted to Business Coaches.
 Joining a VA group will not work in that case, because the numbers are against you.